rhysd/actionlint/README.md

   - `labels`: Label names added to your self-hoted runners as list of string

 Note that configuration file is optional.
-The author tries to keep configuration file as minimal as possible not to bother users to configure behavior of it.
+The author tries to keep configuration file as minimal as possible not to bother users to configure behavior of actionlint.
 Running actionlint without configuration file would work fine in most cases.

 ## Use actionlint as library